 - Select the Always use this app to open ZIP files option, and then press the OK button.

-3. Fix the ZIP File Association With the Command Prompt
+4. Fix the ZIP file association with Command Prompt

 - You can also fix file associations with the Command Prompt.
 To do that, open the Cortana app.

 - Enter the keyword Command Prompt in Cortana’s search box.

 - Right-click Command Prompt and select Run as administrator.

 assoc .zip=CompressedFolderin the Prompt, and press the Enter key.

 5. Fix ZIP files with Remo Repair ZIP

 If you still can’t open a ZIP, it might be the case that the specific ZIP file is corrupted.
 Try opening alternative ZIPs to see if they open.